 PRA progresses into day blindness and the dog will eventually go blind.

 When the mucous membranes of the eyes are inflamed, conjunctivitis occurs.
 Whenever the suffix -itis appears on a word, it indicates inflammation.
 Any number of things can cause inflammation of the conjunctivae of the eyes.

 Things like dust, pollen, airborne irritants, distemper, and even other viral diseases can cause conjunctivitis.
 An antibiotic ointment is generally prescribed.
 If antibiotics do not help, the concern is a Staph infection.
 Overall prognosis is very good in this condition.

 It is your job as a diligent dog parent to monitor your dog’s reactions, outward appearance, and behaviors.
 If you know what is normal, or baseline, you will be prepared when things are outside the norm.

 Many dog eyes, including Cocker Spaniel eyes, get tear stains.
-These wipes can help:
+These Angels’ Eyes Gentle Tear Stain wipes can help.

-Terramycin: Treats conjunctivitis and secondary bacterial inflammatory conditions of the eye – check with your vet:
+Another product I always have in my dog’s first aid kit is terramycin.
+It is designed to treat conjunctivitis and secondary bacterial inflammatory conditions of the eye – check with your veterinarian before using.